 2019 marks the centenary of the radical movements in Weimar, Vienna and many other places that tried to transform cities and nations after the First World War and the Russian Revolution.
 It was a time of political and industrial turmoil, strikes and riots; new art forms were created with the Bauhaus in Weimar and the public housing programme in Red Vienna has proved to have century-long impact.

 What would radical cities do today?
 How would they address issues of poverty, land reform, democracy, the future of life and work?
 How would a radical city work in relation to national government?
 What leadership skills are needed?
 How can change be achieved?

-Speakers include: Mary O’Hara (journalist and author of The Shame Game, Overturning the Toxic Poverty Narrative), Paul Mason (journalist and writer whose most recent book is Clear Bright Future: A Radical Defence of the Human Being), Guy Shrubshole (campaigner and author of Who Owns England?) and Ece Temulkuran (novelist, commentator and author of How to Lose a Country: The 7 Steps from Democracy to Dictatorship).
+Speakers include: Mary O’Hara (journalist and author of The Shame Game, Overturning the Toxic Poverty Narrative), Guy Shrubshole (campaigner and author of Who Owns England?) and Ece Temelkuran (novelist, commentator and author of How to Lose a Country: The Seven Steps from Democracy to Dictatorship).
 Chaired by Julian Baggini.

 Book online or in person at Watershed Box Office or on Tel: 0117 927 5100 Mon – Fri from 09:00 and Sat & Sun from 10:00.

 Concessions apply to Full Time Students, Job Seekers Allowance, Incapacity Benefit claimants, over 60s and disabled people.
 Visitors who require an assistant may bring a companion free of charge.
 To book a free companion ticket please mention this at time of booking.
 Staff and students at the following organisations can purchase tickets at the Partner Rate: Arts Council England, Bristol City Council, Business West, University of Bristol and UWE.
 Please note that no refunds/exchanges are possible for tickets already purchased at the higher price.